Wheel and Tire Acceleration Investigation

 Next, the acceleration data is processed using Virtual Dyno to estimate the peak wheel horsepower.

-Note: To estimate the power difference equivalent to the wheel weight difference, the power calculation is performed while holding the vehicle weight constant, despite its variation when the wheels are changed and fuel is added.
+Note: To estimate the power difference equivalent to the wheel difference, the power calculation is performed while holding the vehicle weight constant, despite its variation when the wheels are changed and fuel is added.
 Put another way, the change in acceleration time due to the change in vehicle weight is equivalent to what amount of HP change.

 Wheel Test Virtual Dyno Estimates